SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 to traditional Ops teams at first -- yet it is key to build up experience.
 It also helps to create trust with users, especially when incidents do occur.

-This is the core of the Open Operations idea.
+This is the core of the Open Operations concept.

 ## Social summary (100 chars)